Sac-2002/day1/README.md

 ❌ GitHub blocked the push due to secret scanning protection.

 🔧 I will fix this by removing the secret from the code and pushing safely.
+The time is over , ill fix all the things.